pinellolab/dictys/INSTALL.md

 Dictys depends on several softwares.
 There are often multiple methods to install each software if one method fails.
 * For `bedtools`, `homer`, `samtools`, `macs2`, and `ffmpeg`, you can install them through `conda`, `module add`, or manually.
 * For `pytorch`, you can use any [supported method](https://pytorch.org/get-started/locally/) for your computing platform.
-* For other dependencies, you can install with `pip install numpy pandas docutils h5py pyro-ppl==1.6.0 scipy networkx pybedtools pyDNase threadpoolctl joblib matplotlib jupyter`.
+* For other dependencies, you can install with `pip install numpy pandas docutils h5py pyro-ppl==1.6.0 scipy networkx pybedtools pyDNase threadpoolctl joblib matplotlib jupyter adjustText`.
 This is based on [pyro](https://pyro.ai) 1.6.0.
 * For `dictys`, you can install with `pip install git+https://github.com/pinellolab/dictys.git`
 * For upgrading `matplotlib`, you need to uninstall `pyDNase` first, upgrade `matplotlib`, and then reinstall `pyDNase` ignoring its dependencies.